About Us - Poetry Publishers in India

 Dr. Santosh Kumar (b.
 1946) is a poet, short-story writer and an editor from India; DPhil in English; Editor of Taj Mahal Review and Harvests of New Millennium Journals; several awards; member of World Poets Society (W.P.S.); member of World Haiku Association, Japan; presented papers in the seminar, interviews as special guest at international literary festival WORDS – one path to peace and understanding Oslo, Norway in September 2008; attended 20th Annual International Literary Festival Druskininkai Poetic Fall and 5th World Haiku Association Conference in Lithuania, Sept 30 to Oct 5, 2009; published poetry in Indian Verse by Young Poets (1980), World Poetry (1995 & 1996), The Fabric of A Vision (2001), The Still Horizon (2002), The Golden Wings (2002), Voyages (2003), Symphonies (2003), New Pegasus (2004), Explorers (2004), Dwan (USA), Promise (Purple Rose Publications, USA), World Haiku 2008 No. 4, World Haiku 2009 No. 5, Taj Mahal Review (2002, 2003, 2004, 2005, 2006, 2007 & 2008).
 He has also edited sixteen World Poetry Anthologies, and four books of World’s Great Short Stories.
 He is also the author of a collection of poems entitled Helicon (Cyberwit, India, ISBN 81-901366-8-2), Haiku collection New Utopia (Rochak Publishing, India ISBN 978-81-903812-0-8), NO NUKES: Brave New World of Beauty, A Long Narrative Poem, Songs of Peace & Haiku (Rochak Publishing, India ISBN 978-81-903812-3-9), and Critical Essays in collaboration with Adam Donaldson Powell (Cyberwit, India, 978-81-8253-110-9).
 He has also edited The Poetic Achievement of Ban'ya Natsuishi (Cyberwit, India, ISBN: 978-81-8253-149-9).

-Dr. Karunesh Kumar Agrawal from India has taught in a Post-graduate college of CSJM University; published in Taj Mahal Review, Harvests of New Millennium, Different Worlds: A Virtual Journey and World Haiku 2008 No. 4; member of World Haiku Association, Japan; released 10 new books at international literary festival WORDS – one path to peace and understanding Oslo, Norway in September 2008; attended 20th Annual International Literary Festival Druskininkai Poetic Fall and 5th World Haiku Association Conference in Lithuania, Sept 30 to Oct 5, 2009.
+Dr. Karunesh Kumar Agrawal from India has taught in a Post-graduate college of CSJM University; published in Taj Mahal Review, Harvests of New Millennium, Different Worlds: A Virtual Journey and World Haiku 2008 No. 4; member of World Haiku Association, Japan; released 10 new books at international literary festival WORDS – one path to peace and understanding Oslo, Norway in September 2008; attended 20th Annual International Literary Festival Druskininkai Poetic Fall, 5th World Haiku Association Conference in Lithuania, Sept 30 to Oct 5, 2009 and and Singapore Writers Festival 2017.

 OUR EDITORIAL TEAM IN USA